cgiff9/tmfuck/README.md

 -c                print config only
 ```
 The verbose flag will show state transition
 information.
-The file supplied to the '-f'
+The file supplied to the `-f`
 argument may contain multiple strings with
 one per line.